Turkmenistan: UNAIDS launches campaign “Decriminalize” aiming to reduce punitive legal environments affecting key populations

 UK Parliament Commemorates HIV Is Not A Crime Day

-On Tuesday 5th March the HIV Justice Network hosted a reception with the All Party Parliamentary Group for HIV and AIDS (APPGA) to mark the first global HIV Is Not A Crime Awareness Day.
+On Tuesday 5th March the HIV Justice Network hosted a reception with the All Party Parliamentary Group for HIV, AIDS and Sexual Health (APPGA) to mark the first global HIV Is Not A Crime Awareness Day.

 Baroness Barker, co-chair of the APPGA, Lisa Power former Policy Director at the Terrence Higgins Trust and the first chair of the HIV Justice Network’s Supervisory Board, spoke alongside our Executive Director, Edwin J Bernard.
-The SERO Project’s, Kerry Thomas, an HIV criminalisation survivor, appeared via video.
+The SERO Project’s, Kerry Thomas, an HIV criminalisation survivor and activist, appeared via video.

 The event was attended by MPs and members of the House of Lords, as well as representatives of the UK and US governments, the Global Fund, UNAIDS, HIV philanthropic funders, and UK and international HIV policy organisations.